User319183/Raid-Protect/readme.md

 What do these filters do?

 **Toxicity Filter:** The anti-toxicity!
 Block toxic words / phrases from your server.
-We are currently working on this by improving this.
-Feel free to fork this repo and edit the code.
+We will be working on making this much more stronger.

-**Anti-invites:** Don't want people to send Discors server invites?
+**Anti-invites:** Don't want people to send Discord server invites?
 Enable this filter and you can block people from advertising their server!

-**Anti-Spam** Don't like the spam in your Discord server?
-Enabling this filter prevents spam.
-If the bot finds out a member has been spamming, the member will be kicked & DM'd saying they have been kicked.
+We have made big adjustments to this filter.

+**Anti-Spam** WIP (work in progress)

-**Logging:** Want to log your members?
-Enable this filter and create a channel called `logs` !
+**Logging:** Want to log your members when they delete or edit a message?
+Enable this filter and set a log channel!

 **Auto-kick:** Is there a mass raid with user-bots joining your server?
 Don't worry!
 Enable this feature so all members who join get instant kicked!
 You can change the code to ban them instead of kick as well.

 This bot will be getting updates to be up-to-date.

-Default prefix: `rp-`
+Default prefix: `/` commands

-Help panel: `rp-help`
+Help panel: `/help`

-**DO NOT USE THIS BOT IN OTHER SERVERS BESIDES YOUR OWN!
-Unless you want to have the EXACT same settings for another server as well, I suggest not using the same bot and trying to claim it as "your bot".**
+**Please make sure you create the database and the collections through MongoDB.**

 **Next update Features:**

-1. Implement slash commands

-2. Add a way to whitelist channels from filters
+1. Work on anti-spam
+2. Work on viewing the bypasses
+3. Improvements to meta.py